baesunny/baesunny/README.md

 💻 After graduation, I plan to work as a Management Consultant with Data Analysis skills.

-💬 Hoping to be a better person tomorrow,
+💬 Hoping to be a better person,

 💜 Welcome to my GitHub!